CONAVIGUA: Mission

-CONAVIGUA's mission has been to support the families and victims of gender and racial oppression in Guatemala, primarily focusing on widows and orphans of women who were kidnapped and killed.
-The agency promotes advocacy for justice, particularly for the Mayan people who were disproportionately affected by the Guatemalan Genocide.
-The organization played a notable role in legal proceedings against critical figures responsible for the atrocities, such as local militia leaders and corrupt law enforcement.
-Beyond legal advocacy, CONAVIGUA has openly addressed and protested the human rights abuses that occurred during the war, shedding light on the various forms of violence, including physical, psychological, and structural, that plagued Guatemalan society.
+CONAVIGUA's mission has been to support the families and victims of gender and racial oppression in Guatemala, promote equity for women and use active, peaceful resistance.
+The agency promotes advocacy for justice and provides for immediate needs like nutrition, shelter, and healthcare.
+The organization also plays a notable role in holding the government to account for figures responsible for militia leaders, corruption, and to enact laws to protect vulnerable populations.
+Beyond legal advocacy, CONAVIGUA has openly addressed and protested the human rights abuses that occurred during the war, including physical, psychological, sexual, and structural, that plagued Guatemalan society.